 6. I can demonstrate more than 30 years of relevant business experience including determining the value of tangible and intangible assets in various ventures.
 It is my professional assertion that this experience is an important contributor to the creation and application of my valuation methodology.

 7. By building on my relevant business experiences, I produced the proprietary “25 Factors Affecting Business Valuation Model”.
 This evolved, along with my valuation experience, to be the robust system as it now stands.
-My most recent addition for valuation consideration was non-fungible tokens which is a highly specialized area and evidence of the utility of my approach.
+My most recent addition for valuation consideration was blockchain assets and non-fungible tokens which is a highly specialized area and evidence of the utility of my approach.

 8. See below a review of the 41 points in the Tax Act Policy Paper that suggests Eric Jordan’s “25 Factors” methodology is more than compliant with the Income tax Act, while others are likely to be found non compliant.
 Source